Mewthree2442/Training_App/README.md

 ```
  - Read the code over, substituting in your mind "otherwise" in place of "else."
  - It should make some sense.
 If I did everything, then I can go.
 Otherwise, if I didn't (not) freshen up, I need to do that.
 Otherwise, if I need to finish my homework, I will do that.
 Otherwise, if I am not prepared for robotics, I need to get prepared.

+### While Loops
+ 1. Open While.java & run it.
+ - You may wonder - How come there are 9 lines printed to the console, when there are only 2 println statements?
+ - A while loop is a block of code that will run *forever* until a condition is met.
+In this example, the condition is `hoursWorked < 8`.
+So, it will loop forever when you have worked less than 8 hours.
+ - Every iteration, it will print how many hours you have worked so far, then you will work 1 hour.
+(You will add 1 to hoursWorked).
+You will keep doing this when you have worked less than 8 hours, until you pass it, so you don't need to work anymore.
+ 2. Change the value 8 in the less-than to 5 and run.
+ - How did the result change?
+ 3. Change the `+` in the for loop when incrementing the hoursWorked into a `-`.
+ - Uh oh.
+The code is going to run forever!
+Look at the console, then stop the code with the stop sign in the top center of your screen.
+ - This happens because evey time the while runs, it will decrement the hoursWorked, so it will never go up and past 8 hours.
+You will work hours backwards somehow, and eventually you will have worked -613620 hours...
+ - Think of this happening on the robot.
+You accidentally make the robot move forward while the distance to the target is more than 5, but instead of decreasing the distance, you increase it...
+Not good!
+You always have to be very careful when writing for loops to make sure it doesn't crash when running.
+ 4. Add an if statement checking if hoursWorked is less than 1 at the top of the loop, and inside the statement, add this code: `break;`
+ - What happens?
+ - Ok, so working -1 hours and then stopping is not realistic, but this code does show as a check to make sure that something unrealistic doesn't happen, and prevents it becoming a ***major*** problem.